confluentinc/ksql/design-proposals/klip-57-kafka-headers.md

 ### Syntax

 Unlike other pseudocolumns, if a user wants to access headers, they will create a column with the `HEADERS` keyword.
 This column will be populated with the full list of header keys and values.
+There can be any number of HEADERS columns.
 ```
+ksql> CREATE STREAM A (
+    my_headers ARRAY<STRUCT<key STRING, value BYTES>> HEADERS,
-ksql> CREATE STREAM A (my_headers ARRAY<STRUCT<key STRING, value BYTES>> HEADERS);
+    my_headers_2 ARRAY<STRUCT<key STRING, value BYTES>> HEADERS);
 ```
 The type of a header backed column must be exactly `ARRAY<STRUCT<key STRING, value BYTES>>`.
 An error will be thrown if that is not the case.
 ```